Riccardo9190/next-cart-app/README.md

 # Next Cart App

-A responsive shopping cart app built with Next and Bootstrap, stored in Vercel.
+Responsive shopping cart app built with Next and Bootstrap, stored in Vercel.

 ### Technologies Used: